 Club meetings are held on the third Friday of the month at 10 AM.
-Contact Paul VE7PJO () for the location.
+Contact Paul VE7PJO () for the location, but usually at the golf course or in the SAR building.
 On the first Friday of the month, we meet for coffee at the Salt Spring Island Golf and Country Club.

 The Vimy Commemorative Station Society, a registered in BC Society, in coordination with a number of leading Canadian amateurs, has been operating the VE100VIMY commemorative special event station across Canada since early in 2017.
 From April 1 to 9, they will operate TM100VIMY, 2 km from Vimy Ridge itself.
 It will operate from 160M to 10M, using CW, RTTY and SSB..